Panna Cotta Topped with Strawberry Reduction

-Join resident chef Mario Matassa as he shows us how to make perfect panna cotta with step by step instructions!
-In Italy, panna cotta, like tiramisù, zabaglione and budino, falls within that category of dessert known as dolci al cucchiaio – desserts that are to be eaten with a spoon.
-Very little is known about […]
+Learn to make a perfect Italian panna cotta with this step-by-step recipe.
+Serve with a sweet strawberry topping for extra indulgence!
+All images © Mario Matassa Jump to recipe In Italy, panna cotta, like tiramisù, zabaglione and budino, falls within that category of dessert known as dolci al cucchiaio – desserts that are to be […]

 The Perfect Italian Pandemic Pick-Me-Up